Co-Sleeping Safety

 • Have the infant sleep between the breastfeeding mother and a wall/bedrail: The breastfeeding mother is the one most able to sense and respond to the infant.
 As a result, the safest place for the infant is between the breastfeeding mother and either a wall, bedrail, or other product designed to ensure that the infant doesn’t fall out of bed.

-• Dress warmly, but not too warm: When sleeping with my children as babies, I always wore a long-sleeved shirt so that I didn’t feel the need for a blanket to keep my upper body warm.
-I would dress my baby in pygamas and a sleep sack if required, depending on the temperature.
+• Dress warmly, but not too warm: When sleeping with my children as babies, I always wore a long-sleeved shirt so that I didn't feel the need for a blanket to keep my upper body warm.
+I would dress my baby in pyjamas and a sleep sack if required, depending on the temperature.

 • Consider putting the mattress on the floor: Putting the mattress on the floor is the safest way to co-sleep.
 This ensures that the infant doesn’t sustain a fall from an adult bed and also takes away the worry about unsafe headboards and other bed parts.
 However, you still need to ensure that the mattress is placed flush against the wall and that there is no way for the infant to be trapped between the mattress and the wall.

-• Preventing falls: There are a number of safety products that can be used to prevent falls if you choose not to put the mattress on the floor.
+ed to prevent falls if you choose not to put the mattress on the floor.
 This can include traditional bed rails as well as newer products.
-With any product designed to prevent falls, it is important to ensure that there aren’t gaps where the infant could get caught or fall and also ensure that they come high enough above the mattress that your infant can’t be pushed easily over the top of it.
-Some examples of products I like include the Safety 1st Secure Top Bedrail and the Snug Tuck Pillow, both of which sit on top of the mattress.
+With any product designed to prevent falls, it is important to ensure that there aren't gaps where the infant could get caught or fall and also ensure that they come high enough above the mattress that your infant can't be pushed easily over the top of it.
+Some examples of products I like include the Safety 1st Secure Top Bedrail and the Snug Tuck Pillow (apparently out of business now), both of which sit on top of the mattress.
 Another option is the Humanity Family Bed, which lays on top of a regular bed.

 • Creating more space: Many parents wish to create some extra space for the baby within their sleep environment.
 This can be achieved in a number of ways.
 If you have purchased a crib, one option is to side car the crib.
 One family that did this due to the father’s obstructive sleep apnea created detailed instructions including step-by-step photos on how to side-car the crib.
 Some parents may choose to purchase a co-sleeper that attaches to the bed, such as the Arm’s Reach Co-Sleeper that attaches to the side of the bed.
 Another option that doesn’t create more space, as such, but that does create a seperate space for the baby is the First Years Close & Secure Sleeper.
 We used this product at the start with our son until we were more aware of his presence in the bed.
 The disadvantage of products like these is that the baby often outgrows them quickly.